Fleet Commander

-The Fleet Commander is a senior Royal Navy post, responsible for the operation, resourcing and training of the ships, submarines and aircraft, and personnel, of the Naval Service.
-The Vice-Admiral incumbent is required to provide ships, submarines and aircraft ready for operations, and is based at Navy Command Headquarters.
+Fleet Commander is a senior Royal Navy post, responsible for the operation, resourcing and training of the ships, submarines and aircraft, and personnel, of the Naval Service.
+The vice-admiral incumbent is required to provide ships, submarines and aircraft ready for operations, and is based at Navy Command Headquarters.

 The post was created in April 2012 following a reorganisation of the Royal Navy and a re-designation of the former role of Commander-in-Chief Fleet.

 Responsibilities

-The Fleet Commander's purpose is to provide ships, submarines and aircraft ready for any operations that the Government requires.
+The fleet commander's purpose is to provide ships, submarines and aircraft ready for any operations that the government requires.

-The Fleet Commander's major subordinates included as of September 2020:
+The fleet commander's major subordinates included as of September 2020: